Saddleback College is committed to preparing K-12 students for success.

 We offer students year-round educational experiences from Kindergarten through 12th grade at local school sites, as well as on the Saddleback College campus.

 Whether you are a student, a parent or guardian, or are a school representative, your role in this partnership is an important one.
 We've outlined pathways that briefly describe how we can continue to work together to ensure students' admission and success in college.
 Please click on the yellow tabs to the left or on the photos above to learn more about the pathways for each education level.
-Thank you for your continued partnership.

 AB 86 | Adult Education